trueagi-io/hyperon-pln/metta/inference-control/README.md

 This last rule can create a shortcut in the proofs for a subset of theorems, all the ones involving comparing January to a following month.
-For other theorems, the only way to prove them is to apply the transitivity rule as many times as necessary.
+For other theorems, other than reflexive ones, the only way to prove them is to apply the transitivity rule as many times as necessary.

 The idea is that the control theory should be able to express that shortcut and therefor speed up reasoning for that particular subset of